 The biggest contributor to that growth is the region's population of aging residents.
 Look at these facts:

-- As soon as 2018, there could be more residents aged 65 and up than those under 18.†
+- Already, there are many more residents aged 65 and up than those under 14.

 Thousands of creative professionals thrive in BC.
 The work they do has far-reaching impacts on multiple sectors of the provincial economy.

 For example, film and television production helps generate business for lots of small companies as well as numerous jobs related to areas like hospitality and construction.
-And with hundreds of motion picture projects carried out each year in the province, this $1.2-billion industry alone creates over 20,000 direct jobs for people with all types of creative and technical expertise, according to a Creative BC report.
+And with hundreds of motion picture projects carried out each year in the province, this $2.1-billion industry alone creates over 70,000 direct jobs for people with all types of creative and technical expertise, according to a Creative BC report.

 That's why BC is often called "Hollywood North."
-The Creative BC report notes that the province is the third-biggest film and TV industry in North America.** But the province has also developed an international reputation for its audio production and media arts industries.
+The Creative BC report notes that the province is the third-biggest film and TV production centre in North America.
+But BC has also developed an international reputation for its audio production and media arts industries.
 From globally recognized recording studios to famous video game companies like Electronic Arts, the potential opportunities for exciting employment are abundant.

-In fact, more than 1,300 companies operate in the region's digital media sector.‡ They specialize in areas such as mobile gaming, animation and special effects, interactive marketing, social web development, and electronic learning.
+In fact, hundreds of companies operate in the region's digital media sector.
+They specialize in areas such as mobile gaming, animation and special effects, interactive marketing, social web development, and electronic learning.

 BC's skilled tradespeople represent one of the most vibrant occupational groups in the province.
 With key industries like mining, transportation, construction, and natural resource development expanding in the years ahead, the job possibilities keep stacking up.
-It's true: Of the more than one million job openings expected between now and 2020, about 43 percent will require some form of technical or trades education, like electrician or HVAC training.****
+It's true: The WorkBC report notes that between 2019 and 2029, about 41 percent of all job openings in BC will require some form of technical or trades education, like electrician or HVAC training.

 From electricians to mechanics to welders, British Columbia will need thousands of qualified tradesmen and women in the decades to come.
 But if that's not compelling enough, check out these facts from the WorkBC report for the 2019 to 2029 period:

-- By 2027, about 387,300 job openings are expected to be created that will require college diplomas, certificates, or trades training.*
+- About 353,500 job openings are expected to be created that will require college diplomas, certificates, or apprenticeship training.

 4. Tourism and Culinary Services

-Here's a stunning number: 20 million.
-That's how many visits BC's parks and protected areas get more than 26 million visits each year.
+BC Parks says the province's parks and protected areas get more than 26 million visits each year.
 The province's residents simply love to travel, but the region also attracts millions of other Canadian and foreign tourists.
-In fact, the amazing coastal areas, mountains, rainforests, and deserts have drawn people here long before Vancouver and Whistler hosted the 2010 Winter Olympics.
+The amazing coastal areas, mountains, rainforests, and deserts have drawn people here long before Vancouver and Whistler hosted the 2010 Winter Olympics.

-British Columbia is known the world over for its rich First Nations history, unmatched diversity of its beautiful landscape, and recreational attractions like golf, skiing, camping, and wine tasting.
+British Columbia is known the world over for its rich First Nations history, the unmatched diversity of its beautiful landscape, and its abundance of recreational attractions like golf, skiing, camping, and wine tasting.
 As a result, the tourism industry is one of BC's major strengths.
 And it's growing.
 But so are closely related industries like the culinary arts.
 Consider these points:

-- Between 2003 and 2013, economic contributions from tourism grew by more than 42 percent, according to a report from Destination BC.
+- Between 2008 and 2018, economic contributions from tourism grew by more than 42 percent, according to a report from Destination BC.